ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 {PANEL: Indexing.MaxTimeForMergesToKeepRunningInSec}

 EXPERT ONLY:

+* This configuration applies only to the Lucene indexing engine.

-How long will we let merges to run before we close the transaction.
+* How long will we let merges to run before we close the transaction.

+---

 - **Type**: `int`
 - **Default**: `15`